openstack/sushy-tools/doc/source/user/dynamic-emulator.rst

 Virtual media resource
 ----------------------

-Virtual Media resource is emulated as a persistent emulator database record, observable and manageable by a Redfish client.
+The Virtual Media resource is emulated as a persistent emulator database record, observable and manageable by a Redfish client.

-By default, *VirtualMedia* resource includes two emulated removable
+By default, a *VirtualMedia* resource includes two emulated removable devices:
-devices: *Cd* and *Floppy*.
+*Cd* and *Floppy*.
 Each *Manager* resource gets its own collection of virtual media devices as a *VirtualMedia* sub-resource.

-If currently used *Systems* resource emulation driver supports setting boot image, *VirtualMedia* resource will apply inserted image onto all the systems being managed by this manager.
-Setting system boot source to *Cd* and boot mode to *Uefi* will cause the system to boot from virtual media image.
+If the currently used *Systems* resource emulation driver supports setting the boot image, the *VirtualMedia* resource will apply the inserted image onto all the systems being managed by this manager.
+Setting the system boot source to *Cd* and boot mode to *Uefi* will cause the system to boot from the virtual media image.

-User can change virtual media devices and their properties through emulator configuration (except for the OpenStack driver which only supports *Cd*):
+The user can change virtual media devices and their properties through emulator configuration (except for the OpenStack driver which only supports *Cd*):

 .. code-block:: python